zalando/postgres-operator/docs/administrator.md

 Learn how to configure and manage the Postgres Operator in your Kubernetes (K8s) environment.

+## Upgrading the operator

+The Postgres Operator is upgraded by changing the docker image within the deployment.
+Before doing so, it is recommended to check the release notes for new configuration options or changed behavior you might want to reflect in the ConfigMap or config CRD.
+E.g. a new feature might get introduced which is enabled or disabled by default and you want to change it to the opposite with the corresponding flag option.

+When using helm, be aware that installing the new chart will not update the `Postgresql` and `OperatorConfiguration` CRD.
+Make sure to update them before with the provided manifests in the `crds` folder.
+Otherwise, you might face errors about new Postgres manifest or configuration options being unknown to the CRD schema validation.

 ## Minor and major version upgrade

 Minor version upgrades for PostgreSQL are handled via updating the Spilo Docker